cu-compg-spring-2025/assignment-6-suffix-index-bebo4432/README.md

 ## Experiments

 ### Purpose
-The experiments measure the search times for different patterns using the three data structures (Suffix Array, Suffix Trie, and Suffix Tree) and plot the distribution of search times.
+The experiments measure the search times for different patterns using the three data structures (Suffix Array, Suffix Trie, and Suffix Tree) and plot the distribution of search times. *NOTE: For the experiment, the string compared with the pattern is blocks of 1000 through kcnq2.fa.gz*

 ### Running the Experiments
 1. Ensure you have the required data files in the `data` folder.